Sewing collars & leashes with an LK-1900BN bartacking machine

 You can buy additional arch assemblies (have one for each clamp you use).
 Juki doesn't sell the arch assembly.
 You have to buy the bare arch and all the parts that attach to it.
 The bare arch (#400-39013) costs $70 (Jan 2026.
 The other parts probably add $200-$300.).
 That would get expensive.

 I found someone selling used arches on eBay[5] for $75 (2025 prices).
 These appear to be real Juki arches.
 At that price, it seemed reasonable to have a dedicated arch for each clamp.
 (I needed five: $375.
 But, the seller's price includes shipping.
 I was able to "make an offer" for combined shipping & quantity discount.
-Maybe $60-$70 would've been fair.).
+Maybe $60-$70 would be fair.).

-There are clone arch assemblies that aren't very expensive (example: Amazon ASIN B0CZ9PZ2FN is $65 in 2025).
+There are clone arch assemblies that aren't expensive (example: Amazon ASIN B0CZ9PZ2FN is $65 in 2025).
 I think some clone parts are a good value.
 But, I'd be nervous about the arch.
-Note: that one says its for models that aren't the 1900-B or -BN.
+Note: the linked one says its for models that aren't 1900-B or -BN.
 Remember: the "ball retainer" at the top is different for the -BN which has a sliding disk, not balls.
 (Be careful before buying a clone part.).

 Likewise, when removing the arch be aware that you can easily lose that slider.
-It will often stick to the plate above it (due to the grease, which you may need to replenish over time).
-I worry it could fall and go inside the machine.
+It will often stick to the plate above it (due to the grease, which you need to replenish over time).
+I worry it could fall and go inside the machine if the feed-plate is removed.
 I usually let the slider stay up there (I use the same slider for all the arches).
-But, I don't remove the feed plate until I install the reinstall the arch (or, I replace the feedplate before the arch.).
+But, I don't remove the feed plate until I reinstall the arch (or, I replace the feed-plate before removing the arch.).

 "Simple work clamp kit"

-The brochure shows a "simple work clamp kit" (#400-57279).
-I've been told this costs $650 (Jan 2026), and that it's the entire arch assembly (but, the brochure says it doesn't come with the lever driving plates.
-The photo suggests it doesn't come with the ball-retainer cup on top.).
+The LK-1900BN brochure shows a "simple work clamp kit" (#400-57279).
+I've been told this costs $650 (Jan 2026), and that it's the entire arch assembly.
+(The brochure says it doesn't come with the lever driving plates.
+The photo suggests it doesn't come with the ball-retainer cup on top either.).
 The faceplate has its top cut off (so the clamp legs can lift up and out of the arch).
 The levers on each side allow their arms to retract out of the clamp legs.
 The arch has to be pushed to the rear for the clamp to slide up high enough to clear the faceplate.
 (The machine has to be powered off to do that.).

 It's a good idea.
 Unfortunately, it's expensive for what you get.
 Still messy (the legs will be greasy; prone to getting dirty while out of the machine.
 You'll have to clean them before using again, and re-grease.).